gvwilson/sensibleadventures/santas/santas.md

 "No,"
 the burly man growled.
 "The gifts are for the trees.
-The ax is for chopping down anyone who tries to hurt them."
+The ax is for choppin' down anyone who tries to hurt 'em."

 "I haven't...
 brought anyone...